Home

 #Finlands #parliament #votes #NATO

-President Sauli Niinisto and the government determined officially on Sunday that Finland would apply for membership however the choice was pending parliament's approval.
+President Sauli Niinisto and the federal government decided formally on Sunday that Finland would apply for membership however the resolution was pending parliament's approval.

 Register now for FREE unlimited entry to Reuters.com